Results of the 3rd edition of Call of Projects for the Prevention and Fighting of Forest Fires

 – Occupational health and safety of combat technicians – 2 projects.

-This Call concludes the 3rd edition of project funding aimed at preventing and fighting forest fires, promoted by the FCT and with a total budget allocation of 15 million euros.
-This programme is part of the set of structural, organizational and operational measures to improve the prevention and combating of rural fires, established in Council of Ministers Resolution 159/2017 of October 30, resulting from the analysis of the Independent Technical Commission (CTI), made up of national and foreign experts, which analysed the fires that occurred in 2017, in which there was a dramatic loss of human life and a high level of destruction of material and environmental goods.
+Therefore Call the 3rd edition of the financing of projects aimed at preventing and fighting forest fires promoted by the FCT and with a total budget allocation of 15 million euros has been concluded.
+This program is part of the set of structural, organizational and operational measures to improve the prevention and combat of rural fires, established in the Council of Ministers Resolution no.

-In the first two editions of the Call, held in 2017 and 2018, 37 research projects were approved, in various scientific areas, for a total amount of 10 million euros.
-These first projects were presented at the meeting "Rural Fires: Better management based on scientific evidence", held in November last year, jointly organized by FCT, ForestWISE - Collaborative Laboratory for Integrated Forest and Fire Management and the Agency for Integrated Rural Fire Management (AGIF).
-The titles, lead researcher, participating entities and project summaries are gathered in a brochure produced by the FCT.
+In the first two editions of Call , carried out in 2017 and 2018 , 37 research projects were approved, in various scientific areas, for a global amount of 10 million euros.
+These first projects were presented at the meeting “Rural Fires: Better management based on scientific evidence”, held in November last year, in a joint organization between the FCT, ForestWISE – Collaborative Laboratory for Integrated Forest and Fire Management and the Agency for Integrated Management of Rural Fires (AGIF).
+The titles, responsible researcher, participating entities and project summaries are gathered in a brochure produced by FCT.

 More information on the Call page